-Hearing loss can be determined by having an audiogram carried out.
+Hearing loss can only be determined by taking an audiogram.
 This can be arranged through your GP or through a private audiologist.
 Many private audiologists such as Samuel Lewis Hearing Aids offer free hearing tests if you also require a hearing aid.

 If a hearing test concludes that you have hearing loss and you have a history of working in loud environments, you might be entitled to compensation if it is linked to your employment.
 We are experts in hearing loss claims and can advise you on industrial deafness claims.
 Contact us for a free initial consultation with an expert solicitor.

 Noisy work environments in Belfast & Northern Ireland

 The Control of Noise at Work Regulations (Northern Ireland) 2006 outlines what acceptable levels of noise are and what duties your employer has to try and minimise the noise in the workplace.

 Your employer has a duty to not expose you to excessive noise and should take all steps necessary to minimise it.
 They should include you with personal protective equipment (PPE) if necessary.
 PPE such as ear defenders should be readily available, of good quality and replaced regularly.
 Employers must also carry out regular risk assessments.